 The accusation followed a dispute with a customer who refused to pay for the repair of his motorbike in June 2017 on the grounds of his Muslim faith.
-When Ashfag insisted on payment, he was alleged to have said that Jesus Christ is the only true prophet and was therefore accused of "blasphemy".
-Ashfaq's legal team will submit an appeal following the judgment of the Court of Session in Lahore issued on 4 July.
+When Ashfaq insisted on payment, he was alleged to have said that Jesus Christ is the only true prophet and was therefore accused of "blasphemy."

+Ashfaq's legal team will submit an appeal following the judgment of the Court of Session in Lahore, which was issued on July 4.

 Pakistan's "blasphemy" laws - sections 295-A, B and C of the Pakistan Penal Code - are often used to make false accusations in order to settle personal grudges.
 Section 295-C relates to "defiling the name" of Muhammad, which carries a mandatory death penalty.

+Christian Families in Vietnam Forced From Their Homes

+VIETNAM

-Christian families in Vietnam forced from their homes VIETNAM Four Christian families (32 people) were forced out of their home village for refusing to re-convert to a local animist religion.
-The families have now been allowed to return, but only after missing the rice-planting season, a situation which has left them short of food.
+Four Christian families (32 people) were forced out of their home village for refusing to re-convert to a local animist religion.

+The families have now been allowed to return, but only after missing the riceplanting season, a situation which has left them short of food.

 Since returning to their village the families have been under surveillance.
-They have also been told that they cannot leave Expulsion from the village followed a campaign of harassment, including confiscation of livestock and the cutting off electricity for a week.
+They have also been told that they cannot leave.

+Expulsion from the village followed a campaign of harassment, including confiscation of livestock and the cutting off electricity for a week.
 One of the children was denied a birth certificate, without which no child can access healthcare or attend school.

 Since returning to their village the families have been under close surveillance and are not allowed to leave.

 Some of the believers have been Christians since 2017 when they found Christ through hearing evangelistic radio broadcasts.

-The National Assembly Building of Vietnam in the capital, Hanoi.
-While persecution in Vietnam comes most often from local authorities and communities, central government is usually unwilling to intervene
+Vietnam National Assembly in the capital, Hanoi.
+While persecution in Vietnam comes most often from local authorities and communities, central government is usually unwilling to intervene.

-To view our most current news scan this with your device
+To view our most current news scan this with your device.